All Episodes

 And anyway, it didn't allow comments.

-Then apparently there's a backlash from readers and followers who's sharing the photo.
+Then apparently there's a backlash from readers and followers who are sharing the photo.

-Um, some fo' the same photo on their Instagram accounts, and many people taking jabs and at this whole, you know, where did she grow up controversy, which I'll get to in a second.
+Some photos, the same photo on their Instagram accounts, and many people taking jabs at this whole, you know, where did she grow up controversy, which I'll get to in a second.

 But anyway, one social media user commented with a petition to ask who the mother is.